AKASHBKUMAR/AI_Lab_2023-24/Ex.No2_DFS.md

 ### RESULT:
-    Thus, the depth first search order was found sucessfully.
+    Thus, the depth first search order was found successfully.